How To Get SaaS Startup Funding

 Equity crowdfunding most resembles the other forms of gaining investment as it involves giving up a portion of your business in return for investment rather than pre-selling a product.
 As with other forms of equity investment, the Startup’s success helps determine each investor's stake value.

 Debt (or loan-based) is a lot like getting a loan, except rather than going through a bank, you receive the investment from a series of backers who lend you the money you need to help you get up and running.
-These backers finance your Startup on the basis that you return their investment plus a fixed rate of interest by an agreed time.
+These backers finance your Startup on the basis that you return their investment plus a fixed interest rate by an agreed time.
 This is often referred to as P2P (peer-to-peer) lending.

 It’s an accessible and fast way to raise money, especially for early-stage startups.